Using DocsPlus in exams

 If a student qualifies for a reader:

-- A computer reader can be used to read the exam paper aloud whilst the candidate writes their answers using pen and paper.
+- A computer reader can be used to read the exam paper aloud whilst the candidate writes their answers using pen and paper (or a word processor).

 A student may also qualify for a combination of the above.